parisepigenetics/RASflow_EDC/README.md

 - Run the [workflow](#running-the-workflow) typing `sbatch Workflow.sh`
 - Look at the [results](#workflow-results)

-Here is a simplified scheme of the workflow as implemented on the IFB cluster.
+Here is a simplified scheme of the workflow as implemented on IFB or RBPS clusters.
 The main steps are indicated in the blue boxes.
 RASflow will allow you to choose which steps you want to execute for your project.
 In the green circles are the input files you have to give for the different steps.

 <img src="Tuto_pictures/workflow_chart.pdf.png" alt="drawing" width="600"/>